spacelift-io/user-documentation/docs/integrations/single-sign-on/README.md

 ## Backup Credentials

+!!! warning
     Before setting up SSO, it's recommended to create backup credentials for your Spacelift account for use in case of SSO misconfiguration, or for other break-glass procedures.
 You can find more about this in the [Backup Credentials](./backup-credentials.md) section.

 ## Managing integrations